King George I of Great Britain

 King George I; Credit – Wikipedia

 On June 3, 1727, King George I set out for another visit to Hanover.
 During the journey, George became ill and lost consciousness.
 It was noticed that his face had become distorted and his right hand hung limply at his side, a sign that he had suffered a stroke.
 The courtiers decided to continue with the journey to Hanover, where George died in the Prince-Bishop’s Palace in the Prince-Bishopric of Osnabrück, now in Lower Saxony, Germany, on June 11, 1727, at the age of 67.
 Following the instructions of George’s son, now King George II, George was buried in the chapel at Leineschloss in the Electorate of Hanover, now in Lower Saxony, Germany.
-He was the first British monarch since King Richard I in 1199 to be buried outside of Britain.
-The castle and the chapel were severely damaged during World War II and in 1957, King George I’s remains were re-interred at the Berggarten Mausoleum at Schloss Herrenhausen in Hanover, Germany, near his mother’s burial site.
+He was the first British monarch since King Richard I in 1199 to be buried outside Britain.
+The castle and the chapel were severely damaged during World War II, and in 1957, King George I’s remains were re-interred at the Berggarten Mausoleum at Schloss Herrenhausen in Hanover, Germany, near his mother’s burial site.

 Berggarten Mausoleum at Schloss Herrenhausen in Hanover, Germany; Photo Credit – Wikipedia